magnesj/ResInsight/docs/ResultColorLegend.md

 ## Range type
-- **All Timesteps** - values for all time steps are used to find min and max value of the result values represented by the color legend
+- **All Timesteps** - values for all time steps are used to find min and max value of the result values represented by the color legend.
+(Not availanble for Flow Diagnostics results)
 - **Current Time Step** - use current (one) time step to find min and max values
 - **User Defined Range** - user specifies numeric values for min and max